aleklisi/School_of_Erlang_Fall_2020/FirstClasses/live_coding.md

 Tasks taken from [here](http://aperiodic.net/phil/scala/s-99/) and slightly modified.

 ## P10 (*) Run-length encoding of a list.
 Implement the so-called run-length encoding data compression method.
-Consecutive duplicates of elements are encoded as tuples {N, E} where N is the number of duplicates of element E.
+Consecutive duplicates of elements are encoded as tuples {E, N} where N is the number of duplicates of element E.

 ### Example: